vasilisanagno/SocialWave-iOS-App/README.md

 ### Backend

 - `backend`: Contains server-related files.
-  - `server.js`: Main server file.
+  - `src/server.js`: Main server file.
-  - `config`: Configuration files for the database connection.
+  - `src/config`: Configuration files for the database connection.
-  - `api`: API routes and controllers for database interactions.
+  - `src/api`: API routes and controllers for database interactions.
     - `controllers`: Functions handling API requests.
     - `models`: MongoDB models for User, Post, Comment, etc.
     - `routes`: Defines API routes.
     - `services`: Functions for database queries.
-    - `utils`: Utility functions for various backend tasks.
+    - `socketListeners`: Contains the listeners for sockets/real-time chat and notifications.
 - `creationOfDatabase`: Python script for populating the database with random data.

 ### Frontend

 - `SocialWave`: Contains the iOS app's frontend code.
-  - `SocialWaveApp`: Main app folder.
+  - `SocialWave`: Main app folder.
-    - `Views`: Contains SwiftUI views for different screens.
+    - `ui`: Contains SwiftUI views for different screens/shared classes.
-    - `Models`: Data models for the app.
+      - `components`: UI components for screens.
-    - `ViewModels`: Logic and state management for each screen.
+      - `screens`: Views and ViewModels(logic and state management for each screen) for different screens.
+    - `models`: Data models for the app that are used in the Views.
-    - `Networking`: Handles API calls to the backend server.
+    - `data`: Handles API calls to the backend server.
+      - `model`: Response Classes from the API calls.
+      - `network`: Interfaces and Classes for communication with the endpoints of the backend.
+      - `repository`: Classes for decoding data from services.
+      - `utils`: Contains configurations for HTTPS connection.
+    - `di`: Contains file for the dependency injection.
-    - `Utilities`: Utility functions and constants.
+    - `utils`: Utility functions and constants.

 ## Setup